 Manage your finances (and save money!)

-Given the cost-of-living pressures we face today, it’s important to keep track of how you spend money.
+Given the current cost-of-living pressures, it’s important to keep track of how you spend money.

-By inputting your expenses into a personalised budget spreadsheet, you can generate charts and graphs that will help you analyse and plan your spending year-on-year and month-on-month.
+By inputting your expenses into a personalised budget spreadsheet, you can generate charts and graphs that will help you analyse and plan your spending yearly and monthly.

 Visualising where, how and when you spend your money will allow you to identify opportunities to save – which you can then track as well!